Uglemat/Malang/README.md

 The above function will always return the tuple `{atom, "string"}`, because functions returns the value of the last compound expression.

+The function body will be evaluated in an environment that inherits from the environment in which the function was defined.
+Thus, Malang has lexical scope, like all other languages.
+With the honorable exception of Emacs Lisp.

 ###The @

 As I said eariler, all functions take exactly one argument.
 It is automatically bound to the special